Kenshiki Labs

 • Designed for air-gap and VPC deployment

-• Refinery: Kura runs inside the customer's private deployment (VPC, GovCloud, or connected on-prem).
-Evidence stays inside the customer's boundary.
+• Refinery: Kura runs inside your private deployment.
+Ingestion endpoints are internal to your VPC.
+Evidence stays inside your boundary.

 • Normative mandates (SHALL/MUST) → Policy zone